OLHÃO - THE REGION - WHAT TO DO AND SEE

-the exiled Portuguese king that Napoleon’s army had left the area.
-The Olhanense, as the townspeople here are known, led an uprising which spread to the nearby towns of Faro, Lagos and Loulé, forcing the French to leave.
-Olhão was rewarded with a royal charter and locals still cherish their defiant spirit that led to such a victory.
+And all along the ria side of the market buildings are cafes and restaurants with stunning views and beautiful sunsets.
+It is here that you will find a boat called Bom Sucesso, a replica of a caique, a small vessel that in 1808 took 17 men to Rio de Janeiro to tell the exiled Portuguese king that Napoleon’s army had left the area.
+The Olhanense, as the town’s inhabitants are known here, led an uprising that spread to the neighbouring towns of Faro, Lagos and Loulé, forcing the French to leave.
+Olhão was rewarded with a royal charter and the locals still cherish their defiant spirit that led to such a victory.

 Casa Rosa is just a five-minute walk from Olhão station where you can jump on the Linha do Algarve, the state-run train line that takes in the towns of Faro, Olhão and Tavira and ends at Vila Real de Santo António.
 It’s a cheap, if infrequent, service that allows you to cover some of the loveliest places in the region without hiring a car or overnighting.
 We love Faro, often overlooked as just the airport location.
 It has a great old town, a beautiful gem of a theatre – Theatre Lethes – and a lovely marina.